 On top of it, other government initiatives like UAE Vision 2021 and Dubai Smart City will speed up cloud adoption in Dubai even more.
 These initiatives will hasten the demand for real-time operations for transforming public experience and services.

 Emerging technologies like Artificial Intelligence (AI) and Machine Learning (ML) will grow even faster fuelled by:

 Did you know, despite all these developments, cloud adoption in Dubai remains one of the lowest globally?
 This deceleration in the cloud expansion in Dubai is attributed to the lack of relevant cloud skills in the region.
 While the demand for cloud expertise is too high, the supply is too low resulting in an acute skill gap.
 There is a need to re-skill and up-skill the IT workforce in cloud computing and other emerging technologies.

-According to the industry experts, to overcome the skillset challenge, however, there is the need to provide the relevant cloud training to the IT staff and get the cloud skills developed.
-Not just that, Universities, education establishments, technical colleges, etc. must embed cloud computing courses and training into their curricula.
+According to industry experts, to overcome the skillset challenge, however, there is the need to provide the relevant cloud training to the IT staff and get cloud skills developed.
+Not just that, Universities, education establishments, technical colleges, etc. must embed cloud computing courses and train into their curricula.